|

 training in thavil under his father S. Kumaravel

-He has performed widely in India and abroad
+has performed widely in India and abroad accompanying

-Award of the Government of Tamil Nadu.
-He
+Government of Tamil Nadu.
+He was the first

 YouTube